pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

   changes (e.g. changing class definitions).
 * An installer can define a specialized install version, which is independent of the remaining migrations.
 This migration is executed on bundle install and reverted on bundle uninstall.

+There is a [dedicated documentation page](../../../19_Development_Tools_and_Details/37_Migrations.md) regarding migrations which you should read before continuing on this page.

 To use the migrations for your bundle, you can extend the [MigrationInstaller](https://github.com/pimcore/pimcore/blob/master/pimcore/lib/Pimcore/Extension/Bundle/Installer/MigrationInstaller.php) in your own installer class to make your bundle installer handle migrations.
 This installer implements the [MigrationInstallerInterface](https://github.com/pimcore/pimcore/blob/898f53756004b2d0e0fdd4079e420b71fd2f2481/pimcore/lib/Pimcore/Extension/Bundle/Installer/MigrationInstallerInterface.php)